How Offering Product Protection Can Improve Your Path to Ecommerce Profitability

 Delivering excellent customer service can get pricey, especially if you sell large or complex products that often need repairs or replacements.

-And customers benefit, too.
+Customers benefit, too.
 They can chat with a virtual claims assistant 24/7 for a fast response and to replace their products quickly — turning an unhappy customer into a delighted one, building stronger ties between customers and retailers.

 One way product protection builds loyalty is through increasing post-purchase touchpoints to drive continued engagement and customer traffic back to your store.
 In research conducted for Extend, 56% of survey respondents who offered product protection in their retail business said one of their top motivations was to increase post-purchase customer engagement.